anvaka/common-words/README.md

 | File 1  | // File 1 content\n#ifndef FOO\n#define FOO...|
 | File 2  | // File 2 content\n#ifndef BAR\n#define BAR...|

-Normally, to build a word cloud all you have to do, is assign `weight` to each word and scale words accordingly.
+To build a word cloud you have to assign `weight` to each word and scale words accordingly.

 To assign scale to each word we could split text content into individual words, and then just group table by each word: